The Role of the Assessor in the Assessment process

 As I began the project, I expected to confirm my observation, gained from seven years’ experience as an Assessor, that the role’s purpose is placed along a continuum ranging between quality assurance and learner support.
 And as I carried out the literature review phase of this project, it initially appeared that the process was biased towards the assurance end of the scale.
 The legislation, policies, procedures and guidance documentation available to an Assessor were almost entirely focused on the measurement of achievement against standards.

-This thesis is available under a Creative Commons Attribution Share-Alike 4.0 International License.
+This thesis is available under a Creative Commons Attribution Share-Alike licence CC BY-SA 4.0 International.